A baccalaureate degree from an accredited institution.

 Applicants with a CSD (or similar) major for the baccalaureate degree will meet all prerequisite curriculum requirements.
 A grade below C- in a CSD major course is not acceptable and should be repeated.

-Applicants should have a minimum of one 3-credit course in each of the following topic areas:
+Applicants that do not have a CSD (or similar major) should have a minimum of one 3-credit course in each of the following topic areas:

 - Anatomy and Physiology of Speech and Hearing